jamchamb/cojiro/README.md

 ### Snap Station

-Mimics the Snap Station protocol used by Pokemon Snap and Pokemon Stadium.
+Implements the Snap Station protocol used by Pokémon Snap and Pokémon Stadium.
 See <https://jamchamb.net/2021/08/17/snap-station.html> for an overview.

 Press button 1 to advance the state of the Snap Station.